-For projects where wetland, stream, or stream buffer mitigation credits are required, TIA PgM will work closely with GDOT TIA Staff to identify needed credits.
+For projects where wetland, stream, or buffer mitigation credits are required, TIA PgM will work closely with the design team to identify needed credits.
 Upon determination of the required credits, the PgM will initiate the credit purchase process with GDOT OES following current standard practices of GDOT for the procurement of mitigation credits.

 After the procurement is awarded, a purchase order will be issued to the appropriate bank(s).
 The bank(s) will submit necessary documentation and an invoice to GDOT OES, certifying transfer of credits, and a copy of communication to the USACE notifying of the transfer of credits.
-The PgM and GDOT TIA staff will coordinate with GDOT OES and GDOT Accounting to properly reflect TIA payment for the purchased credits.
+The PgM will coordinate with GDOT OES and GDOT Accounting to properly reflect TIA payment for the purchased credits.